30 Sept 2025

 Buy Me A Pint

-Daoiri Farrell - Collected Tabs
+Daoiri Farrell - Collected chordsheets and Tabs

 Over the years, I have collected several tabs and chord sheets from Daoiri Farrell.
 Over the last 10 years, he has undoubtedly become one of Ireland's most influential singers.
 I first met him in 2011 at a weekend workshop and was impressed by his manner and musicality.
 At the time, he was still relatively unknown and had just released his first CD, which I had to purchase immediately.
 I still have a video of him playing my bouzouki from Heiner Dreizehnter and singing the song ‘Paddy's Green Shamrock Shore’.
 I had requested this song because he had sung it at the ceilidh the night before.
 You can also find this video on YouTube.

-Here are the links to my tabs:
+Here are the links to my chordsheets and tabs:

 The Creggan White Hare